Skip to main content

 kubectl get pods -A --field-selector spec.nodeName=[NODE-NAME] -o jsonpath='{range .items[*]}{.metadata.name}{"\t"}{.status.qosClass}{"\n"}{end}'

 Look for any Pods with Guaranteed QoS class.
-If found, update their resource specifications as described in How to prevent this issue.
+If found, update their resource specifications as described in Prevent Node drains from static CPU allocation.

-If Nodes have already been drained by this issue, update the Pod resource specifications so that CPU requests don’t equal CPU limits.
+If this issue has already drained Nodes, address the underlying CPU pinning before the Nodes can return to service.
+Update the Pod resource specifications so that CPU requests don’t equal CPU limits.
 The Pod reschedules with Burstable QoS, and the Node should recover.
 For instructions on undraining Nodes, see Drain and undrain Slurm Nodes.
 To identify Nodes drained by this issue, look for the drain reason listed in Common drain reasons:

 sinfo -t drain -NO "NodeList:45,Reason:130" | grep "batch job complete failure"